Nihal Sarin: 2021

 In April 2021, Nihal participated in the Julius Baer Challengers Chess Tour, becoming one of 19 young chess players who were selected to receive training sessions from Judit Polgár and Vladimir Kramnik as well as participating in a number of head-to-head games against various grandmasters.
-On 19 April 2021, the 19 participants faced off against current world champion Magnus Carlsen in a Blitz format with 3 minutes being allotted per move with no time increment.
+On 19 April 2021, the 19 participants faced off against then-world champion Magnus Carlsen in a Blitz format with 3 minutes being allotted per move with no time increment.
 Nihal was among two of the 19 participants who were able to defeat Carlsen in the event.
 This game marked Nihal's first victory against the world champion in an official event.
 Nihal had previously beaten Carlsen in an unofficial online Blitz game on 27 May 2020, prompting the world champion to remark that Nihal was "one of the young guns" and "one of the better blitz players around".

-In June 2021, playing the Silver Lake Open in Serbia, his first over the board tournament since the onset of the COVID-19 pandemic, Nihal Scored 8.0/9 with a 2807 rating performance to take first place.
+In June 2021, playing the Silver Lake Open in Serbia, his first over the board tournament since the onset of the COVID-19 pandemic, Nihal scored 8.0/9 with a 2807 rating performance to take first place.
 In July 2021, Nihal won his second consecutive tournament by winning the Serbia Open Masters in Belgrade with 7.5/9 and a rating performance of 2786.
+In the 2021 Biel Chess Festival, Nihal finished third behind Gata Kamsky and Kirill Alekseenko.

-In October 2021, Nihal defeated Raunak Sadhwani to win the Junior Speed Chess Championship organized by Chess.com.
+In October 2021, Nihal defeated Raunak Sadhwani to win his second Chess.com Junior Speed Chess Championship.
+In the 2021 Speed Chess Championship, Nihal defeated Alexander Grischuk 15.5–10.5, Richard Rapport 18.0–9.0, before being defeated by Wesley So 14.0–15.0 in the semifinals.